Economy of Norfolk, Virginia: Tourism

 Though Virginia Beach and Williamsburg have traditionally been the centers of tourism for the region, the rebirth of downtown Norfolk and the construction of a cruise ship pier at the foot of Nauticus in downtown has driven tourism to become an increasingly important part of the city's economy.
 The number of cruise ship passengers who visited Norfolk increased from 50,000 in 2003, to 107,000 in 2004 and 2005.
 Also in April 2007, the city completed construction on a $36 million state-of-the-art cruise ship terminal alongside the pier.
 Partly due to this construction, passenger counts dropped to 70,000 in 2006, but is expected to rebound to 90,000 in 2007, and higher in later years.
 Unlike most cruise ship terminals which are located in industrial areas, the downtown location of Norfolk's terminal has received favorable reviews from both tourists and the cruise lines who enjoy its proximity to the city's hotels, restaurants, shopping, and cultural amenities.

+In 2007, the city opened the Half Moone Cruise Center, a passenger terminal located downtown next to Nauticus.
+The facility serves major cruise lines including Carnival Cruise Line, which began offering year-round sailings from Norfolk in 2025 following a major expansion agreement with the city.